vedph/mqdq_mqutil/Readme.md

 This partitioning must be driven by the intrinsic structure of the text, so that each resulting text part represents a meaningful, self-contained unit.
 For instance, in a corpus of inscriptions the item would be an inscription; in a corpus of epigrams, it would be an epigram; in a prose corpus of Platonic dialogs, it would be a paragraph.
 As for their typographical nature, paragraphs are modern units determined by the traditional text layout; but of course they obey the text meaning, by grouping one or more complete sentences into a relatively self-contained unit.

-Of course this is an arbitrary choice, but in a sense, this type of text partitioning is no different from the divisions applied to the structure of a TEI document.
+Of course this is an arbitrary choice; but, in a sense, this type of text partitioning is no different from the divisions applied to the structure of a TEI document.
 For instance, imagine a Plato's dialog where each part is a paragraph, and a corresponding TEI text where each paragraph is marked by p: as for archiving, the substantial difference would be that each paragraph gets separately stored in the database, while it is usually contained in a single file in XML.
 Joining text parts to rebuild the unique flow of base text would of course be trivial, whether we are exporting data to generate TEI, or just displaying a continuous text.

 Naturally, such decomposition, functional to the software requirements and to the high density of metatextual data with their multiple connections, would be an overkill if applied outside the scenarios which practically defined the birth of the system itself.